Quantum repeaters based on trapped ions with decoherence free subspace encoding: Fidelities

+Here we study the original proposal \cite{Sangouard09} in the presence of noise.
+We assume the parameters given in Sec. \ref{system}.
+For the average distribution time we assume as a lower bound the time it takes to create entanglement in a single link.
+Consequently the corresponding fidelities represent bounds from above.
+We will show below that even with this optimistic assumption it is impossible to distribute entanglement over reasonable distances, i.e., distances of several hundred kilometers.
+The probability to establish entanglement within a link is given by \cite{Sangouard09} \be P_{link} = \frac{1}{2}p^2 \eta_t \eta_d^2, \ee and thus the average distribution time will be \be T = \tfrac{L_0}{c} \frac{1}{p^2 \eta_t \eta_d^2} \ee where $L_0$ is the length of an elementary link.

 The resulting fidelities for ion-ion entanglement with respect to a maximally entangled state for four, eight, and 16 links are shown as a function of distance in Fig. \ref{IRfidelity}.
 The offset at zero distance is a result of the imperfect operations and non-unit fidelity of the Bell pairs in the elementary links.
 The drop as a function of distance is due to the fact that it takes longer to distribute a Bell pair over a longer distance, which means that the ions in each trap are exposed to collective dephasing for a longer time.
-The fidelity drops below 78\%, which is the threshold required to violate a Bell inequality \cite{Bell,CHSH}, before reaching 20 km.
+The fidelity drops below 78\%, which is the threshold required to violate a Bell inequality \cite{Bell,CHSH}, before reaching 50 km.
 Given the fact that the direct transmission of photons allows one to reach distances of around 500 km (see Fig. \ref{rates}) we conclude that a quantum repeater based on this architecture (and the noise parameters stated above) will not outperform the direct transmission of (telecom wavelength) photons through fibers.
+We note that in this best-case scenario, we have ignored the cycle time at each node for photon generation and re-initialization (see Sec. \ref{photonrep}).
+For link lengths of just a few kilometers, this cycle time is non-negligible but will only serve to degrade the repeater performance.
+Thus, our conclusion that a quantum repeater will not outperform direct transmission holds, independent of the cycle time.